SrijanBijjam/skill-sync-assessment-portal/README.md

     utils.ts                    # Utility functions
   /services
-    openai.ts                   # OpenAI API integration for summary and job matching resumeParserApi.ts          # (If using) External Resume Parser API integration /config
+    openai.ts                   # OpenAI API integration for summary and job matching /config
     jobDescription.ts           # The job description used for AI matching /assets